 Heavy or regular cannabis use has also been linked to an increased vulnerability to anxiety and depression.
 Cannabis-induced psychosis will not cause anxiety or mood disorders but might occur alongside them, since those who abuse marijuana are at risk for all.

-Any time a mental health disorder of any type has been diagnosed in a person who has experienced cannabis-induced psychosis, that condition will need to be addressed in treatment—and if a cannabis use disorder is diagnosed, that will require treatment as well.
+Any time a mental health disorder of any type has been diagnosed, that condition will need to be addressed in cannabis induced psychosis treatment—and if a cannabis use disorder is diagnosed, that will require treatment as well.

-Episodes of cannabis-induced psychosis are usually indicative of other issues related to mental health and substance use.
-Consequently, treatment for this condition will likely progress beyond detox services or emergency medical procedures.
+Episodes of psychosis are usually indicative of other issues related to mental health and substance use.
+Consequently, treatment for cannabis induced psychosis will likely progress beyond detox services or emergency medical procedures.